lealceldeiro/gems/README.md

 * Long sequences of identically typed parameters are especially harmful.
 * For parameter types, favor interfaces over classes.
 * Prefer two-element enum types to boolean parameters.

+### Item 52: Use overloading judiciously

+* The choice of which overloading to invoke is made at compile time.
+* Selection among overloaded methods is static, while selection among overridden methods is dynamic.
+* Avoid confusing uses of overloading.
+* A safe, conservative policy (to fulfil previous point) is never to export two overloadings with the same number of parameters.
+* You can always give methods different names instead of overloading them.
+* Do not overload methods to take different functional interfaces in the same argument position.